Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Virginia and its opponents have combined to put up more than 62.5 points in five of 10 games this season.
+- Virginia and its opponents have gone over the current 62.5-point total in five of 10 games this season.

+- Virginia Tech's games have gone over 62.5 points in three of 11 chances this season.

+- Saturday's total is 2.5 points higher than the combined 60 PPG average of the two teams.

-- The combined points per game average of the two teams, 60, is 2.5 points fewer than Saturday's over/under.
+- The 54.9 combined points per game that these two squads have allowed this season are 7.6 fewer than the 62.5 total in this contest.

-- This contest's over/under is 7.6 points more than the 54.9 these two squads combine to surrender per game this season.

-- The Cavaliers and their opponents have scored an average of 65.7 points per game in 2021, 3.2 more than Saturday's total.
+- Cavaliers games this season feature an average total of 65.7 points, a number 3.2 points higher than Saturday's over/under.

 - In 2021, games involving the Hokies have averaged a total of 52.8 points, 9.7 fewer than this game's set over/under.